-- (a) Prior to the appointment of any Directors other than the Initial Directors, the Corporation shall establish and appoint a Selections Committee to assess the eligibility of nominees to be appointed as Directors. - (b) The Selections Committee shall be the Nominations Committee as set out in the Noongar Boodja Trust Deed: - (i) where the Corporation is an Eligible Noongar Entity, the Nominations Committee as set out in the Noongar Boodja Trust Deed; and - (c) If requested to do so by the Board, the Selections Committee will seek expressions of interest for vacant Director positions. - (d) The Selections Committee will: - (i) consider and decide whether in the reasonable opinion of the Selections Committee, candidates are eligible to be Member Directors or Expert Directors (as the case requires) having regard to: - A. rule 8.2.2; and - B. any information provided by the candidates.
+- (a) Prior to the appointment of any Directors other than the initial Directors, the Corporation shall establish and appoint a Selections Committee to assess the eligibility of nominees to be appointed as Directors. - (b) The Selections Committee will comprise: - (i) where the Corporation is the Central Services Corporation, the Nominations Committee as set out in the Noongar Boodja Trust Deed; and

-- (ii) provide the Returning Officer with a list of candidates who are considered eligible to be Member Directors (Eligible Member Directors) or Expert Directors (Eligible Expert Directors); and - (iii) make recommendations to the Board as to the Selection Committee's preferred pool of candidates for appointment as Expert Directors.
+- (ii) in all other instances a minimum of 3 and a maximum of 5 individuals appointed by the Board who are not Directors or employees of the Corporation. - (c) If requested to do so by the Board, the Selections Committee will seek expressions of interest for vacant Director positions. - (d) The Selections Committee will: - (i) consider and decide whether in the reasonable opinion of the Selections Committee, candidates are eligible to be Member Directors or Expert Directors (as the case requires) having regard to: - (A) rule 8.2.2; and - (B) any information provided by the candidates; - (ii) provide the Returning Officer with a list of candidates who are considered eligible to be Member Directors (Eligible Member Directors) or Expert Directors (Eligible Expert Directors); and - (iii) make recommendations to the Board as to the Selection Committee's preferred pool of candidates for appointment as Expert Directors.